juhasev/sample-ninja-help/financial-reports.md

 ##### REVENUE

-This shows the projects generate Average Revenue (expressed in reward points).
+This shows that the projects generate average revenue (expressed in reward points) or

 ##### REWARDS AWARDED